Contractor Licensing/Master Electricians

 - Work done on electrical components of appliances by someone authorized under Ontario Regulations 210/01 (Oil and Gas Pipeline Systems), 211/01 (Propane Storage and Handling) and 215/01 (Fuel Industry Certificates) under the Technical Standards and Safety Act.

-Anyone engaged in this type of work should contact the Ontario College of Trades and Technical Standards & Safety Authority to confirm the limitations.
+Anyone engaged in this type of work should contact Skilled Trades Ontario and Technical Standards & Safety Authority to confirm the limitations.
 An HVAC contractor doing electrical work outside of the scope of theses qualifications requires an electrical contractor licence.

 Can a homeowner file a notification of work?